0xFlugel/mini-texture-generator/README.md

 ![](title.png)

-This project is a small texture generator tool that is build on [Bevy](https://bevyengine.org/) to learn to work with bevy, learn to work an ECS and make a program with pipeline based data transformation.
+This project is a small texture generator tool that is build on [Bevy](https://bevyengine.org/) to learn to work with bevy, learn to work with an ECS and make a program with pipeline based data transformation.

 Controls
 ---